coni/conidl/README.md

   - Cleaning somes lines of code

 [1.3]
-  -Remove a bunch of library in order to make it minimalist
+  - Remove a bunch of library in order to make it minimalist
-  -Download videos in m4a ASAP
+  - Download videos in m4a ASAP

 [1.2]
-  -every videos should work
+  - every videos should work

 [1.1]
--every videos will work except the videos unavailable in EN
+  - every videos will work except the videos unavailable in EN
--cleaning a little bit the code
+  - cleaning a little bit the code

 [1.0]
-  -Some videos will work
+  - Some videos will work